Progesterone Receptor (PGR; NR3C3)

 Progesterone Receptor Assay Data

 Agonist dose-response analyses of Human PGR.
-Agonist analyses of PGR Reporter Cells using Progesterone (provided), and Nomegestrol acetate (Tocris).
-In addition, to assess the level of background signal contributed by non-specific factors that may cause activation of the luciferase reporter gene, “mock” reporter cells were treated with Progesterone (mock reporter cells, which contain only the luciferase vector, are not provided with assay kits).
+Agonist dose-response of Human PGR Reporter Cells using Progesterone (provided), and Nomegestrol acetate (Tocris).
 Concentrated stocks prepared in DMSO were serially diluted in 5-fold decrements using CSM.
-Final assay concentrations for progesterone-treated cells ranged between 1,000 nM and 64 pM; assay concentrations of nomegestrol ranged between 1,000 nM and 2.4 pM.
-Luminescence was quantified and average relative light units (RLU) and corresponding standard deviation (SD) and Fold-Activation values were determined for each treatment concentration (n ≥ 6).
+Final assay concentrations for progesterone-treated cells ranged between 1,000 nM and 64 pM; assay concentrations of nomegestrol ranged between 40 nM and 2.6 pM.
+Luminescence was quantified and average relative light units (RLU) and their corresponding values of standard deviation (SD), Fold-Activation and Percent Relative Activation were determined for each treatment group (n = 3).
 Z’ values were calculated as described by Zhang, et al. (1999).
-Non-linear regression and EC50 analyses were performed using GraphPad Prism software.
-Mock reporter cells demonstrate no significant background luminescence (< 0.1% that of the reporter cells at ECMax).
-Thus, luminescence results strictly through ligand-activation of PGR expressed in these reporter cells.
+GraphPad Prism software was used to curve-fit data using the least-squares method of non-linear regression, and EC50 values were determined.
 High Z' scores confirm the robust performance of this PGR Assay.

 Progesterone Receptor Assay Services